lino-framework/book/docs/specs/avanti/courses.rst

 >>> rt.login('rolf').show('courses.EnrolmentsByCourse', obj)
 ... #doctest: +NORMALIZE_WHITESPACE -REPORT_UDIFF
 ================= ======================= ======== =========== ======== ===== ========= ======== ==================================================
- Date of request   Client                  Gender   Childcare   School   Bus   Evening   Remark   Actions
+ Date of request   Client                  Gender   Childcare   School   Bus   Evening   Remark   Workflow
 ----------------- ----------------------- -------- ----------- -------- ----- --------- -------- --------------------------------------------------
  07/02/2017        ABDI Aátifá (136)       Female   No          No       No    No                 **Requested** → [Confirm] [Cancelled] [Trying]
  09/02/2017        ABDELNOUR Aámir (125)   Male     No          No       No    No                 **Confirmed** → [Cancelled] [Requested] [Trying]